High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power

 \subsection{Eikonal Phase}

 Let us first consider this process in the eikonal limit to establish our conventions.
-In this limit it is well known that only the ladder and crossed-ladder type diagrams contribute.
-It will be instructive to consider the cases where one and two gravitons are exchanged between the scalars before moving to the general $n$-graviton case.
+In this limit it is well known that only ladder and crossed-ladder diagrams contribute.
+It will be instructive to treat the cases where one and two gravitons are exchanged between the scalars before moving to the general $n$-graviton case.